 Compensation summary.
-The following table provides summary information concerning the compensation earned by our chief executive officer and other executive officers for services rendered in all capacities for the fiscal years ended November 24, 2001, November 30, 2002, and November 29, 2003.
+The following table provides summary information concerning the compensation earned by our chief executive officer and other executive officers for services rendered in all capacities for the fiscal years ended November 30, 2002, November 29, 2003, and November 27, 2004.

 Except with respect to Dr. Cooper, other annual compensation in the form of perquisites and other personal benefits has been omitted because the aggregate amount of those perquisites and other personal benefits was less than \$50,000 and constituted less than ten percent of the executive officers' respective total annual salary and bonus.
-Other annual compensation reported for Dr. Cooper includes loan forgiveness of \$39,333 in fiscal 2001, \$37,333 in fiscal 2002, and \$35,333 in fiscal 2003, which we describe in more detail under the heading "Transactions with Related Parties-Loan to executive officer."
+Other annual compensation reported for Dr. Cooper includes loan forgiveness of \$37,333 in fiscal 2002 and \$35,333 in fiscal 2003, related to a \$100,000 loan we made in May 2000 to Dr. Cooper at an interest rate of 6% per year.
+We agreed to forgive one third of the principal and all accrued interest on each of the first three anniversaries of Dr. Cooper's employment.
+As a result, the final one third of the principal and all accrued interest were forgiven in May 2003.

 The column entitled "securities underlying options" represents shares of common stock issuable upon exercise of stock options granted under our stock option plan.
-The column entitled "all other compensation" represents our contributions to our savings and retirement plan of \$8,500 in fiscal 2001, \$6,800 in fiscal 2002, and \$10,000 in fiscal 2003 on behalf of each executive officer, as well as premiums we paid for term life insurance for the benefit of the executive officers.
+The column entitled "all other compensation" represents our contributions to our savings and retirement plan of \$6,800 in fiscal 2002, \$10,000 in fiscal 2003, and \$10,000 in fiscal 2004 on behalf of each executive officer, as well as premiums we paid for term life insurance for the benefit of the executive officers.